Darwin Nunez to Liverpool - $105 million transfer almost done (report)

 [ VIDEO: Premier League highlights ]

-According to Fabrizio Romano, the 22-year-old Benfica star has agreed a five-year contact at Liverpool and the Premier League giants have agreed a transfer fee with his current club.
+According to Fabrizio Romano, the 22-year-old Benfica star has agreed a six-year contact at Liverpool and the Premier League giants have also agreed a transfer fee with his current club.

 Per the report, Liverpool will pay Benfica a guaranteed $84 million and could pay up to another $21 million in add-ons.